 The Selection Process

 The NC INSPIRE Fellows Program has a maximum of forty (40) fellowships to award each year statewide, so the selection process is quite competitive.
 Interested individuals are encouraged to submit complete application packets as soon as possible.
 NC INSPIRE applications will be screened for eligibility as they are received.
 Eligible candidates will be notified via email and an interview with the NC INSPIRE Fellows Selection Committee will be scheduled.
-Finalists will be asked to complete an LEA preference form and bring it with them to the interview.

 Fellows will attend professional development workshops each semester designed to accelerate their transition to the teaching profession.
 Examples of topics that may be covered in these workshops are: Classroom Management, Technology in Education, Differentiated Instruction, etc. Many of the workshops will be led by the coaches.